-Kirk has extensive experience and is skilled in Tort, Products Liability, Construction and Insurance law.
-When advising clients, he is always responsive and mindful of the balance between the upside of litigation and the costs of devoting money, time and attention away from the needs of the client’s business.
+Kirk has extensive experience and is skilled in Torts, Products Liability, Professional Liability, Insurance, D&O Liability, Environmental law, and Civil Rights.
+When advising clients, he is always responsive and mindful of the balance between the upside of litigation and the costs of the client devoting money, time and attention away from its business.

 His significant contributions include:

-Kirk most admires and tries to model people who quietly give back to their communities or professions through civic, charitable and professional involvement—not to garner attention, but simply because it’s the right thing to do.
-He also enjoys spending time with his family and cheering for the LSU Tigers.
+Kirk most admires and tries to model people who quietly give back to their communities through civic, charitable and professional involvement.
+He enjoys spending time with his family and cheering for the LSU Tigers.